vasyop/miniC-hosting/README.md

 1. A simple stack-based virtual machine that runs C (missing features below) in the browser.

 2. The beginning of an interactive tutorial that covers C, how the VM works, and how the language is compiled.

-3. This project is made as an experiment to see if C can be learned easier if the lower level is covered in parallel.
-My current goal is to release a series of tutorials that teach C from the ground up, without having to take anything for granted.
+It series covers C from the ground up, without having to take anything for granted.

 ## Why?